 Treatment of Varicose Veins

-The newest therapy and treatment for varicose veins is Endovenous Thermal Ablation or Endovenous Laser Vein Therapy.
-Also known as EVLT, Endovenous Laser Ablation is an outpatient, minimally invasive treatment using local anesthesia.
+Endovenous Laser Ablation or Endovenous Laser Vein Therapy is also known as EVLT.
+It is an outpatient, minimally invasive treatment using local anesthesia.
+This procedure is performed using ultrasound guidance and is covered by most medical insurance plans.
+EVLT is safe.
+It works using a thin laser fiber inserted into the problem vein, producing heat which causes the damaged vein to close, so your body will reroute blood flow to healthy veins.
 It provides immediate relief, little or no scarring, and usually takes less than an hour.
 Downtime after the procedure is minimal and there are few restrictions during the recovery period.

 Frequently Asked Questions – Varicose Veins